 Learning goals include:

 This course introduces students to various aspects of life in Britain, from royalty to the homeless, from politics to sport.
 There is a major emphasis on direct contact with the people and institutions of contemporary Britain, including meetings with homeless people and politicians, visits to Parliament and the media, and individual research projects which encourage students to follow up their own interests.
-The course also looks at issues such as race, crime, the family and the problems (and delights) of being young in Britain today.
+The course also looks at issues such as race, diversity, the problems and delights of being young in Britain today, and current events.
 The course should enable students to gain a deeper understanding of contemporary Britain and equip them better to understand their own society.

 Learning goals include:

 Direct contact with the people and institutions of contemporary Britain provides students with the knowledge of the complex, specific interrelations of an individual's place in society.
-Active engagement alongside exams allows focus and exposure to the history of the present moment, and individual projects foster a creative and grounded approach to education.
-Students will be assessed based on participation, a mid-term exam, a final exam, and individual projects.
+Active engagement allows focus and exposure to the history and culture of the present moment; student projects foster a creative and grounded approach to education.

 Included in the program fee: